What are Endocrine Disruptors & How They Destroy Health

 Children who are exposed to glycol ethers from the paint in their rooms are more at risk for asthma and allergies, making this an endocrine disruptor you absolutely want to avoid.

-Make the switch to natural cleaning products, avoid paints with glycol ethers, and learn to read labels on everything to avoid ingredients like 2-butoxyethanol (EGBE) and methoxydiglycol (DEGME).
+Make the switch to natural cleaning products, avoid paints with glycol ethers, and learn to read labels on everything to avoid ingredients like butoxyethanol (EGBE) and methoxydiglycol (DEGME).

 Learn more in 5 Environmental Toxins to Avoid & What to do if Exposed.

-- Switch to natural cleaning products, cosmetics, personal hygiene, skincare products without fragrances.
+- Switch to natural cleaning products, cosmetics, personal hygiene, skincare products, without synthetic fragrances.

-- Follow an organic, local plant-based diet and avoid processed foods as much as possible.
+- Follow a diet that is rich in locally sourced, plant-based foods and avoid processed foods and industrially raised animal products as much as possible.